elyacoub9/nkp-airgapped-ansible/README.md

-this repository contains ansible playbooks for deploying nkp in an airgapped env with a private and secure registry - harbor.
+deploy nkp airgapped with a private and secure registry (harbor) using ansible.

 main tasks:
   - create bootstrap VM